Jay Nixon

-Jeremiah Wilson "Jay" Nixon (born February 13, 1956) is an American lawyer and politician who served as the 55th Governor of Missouri from 2009 to 2017.
-A member of the Democratic Party, he was first elected to the governorship in 2008 and reelected in 2012.
-Prior to his tenure as Missouri Governor, he served as the 40th Missouri Attorney General from 1993 to 2009.
+Jeremiah Wilson "Jay" Nixon (born February 13, 1956) is an American lawyer and politician who served as the 55th governor of Missouri from 2009 to 2017.
+A member of the Democratic Party, he previously served as the 40th Missouri Attorney General from 1993 to 2009 and as a Missouri state senator from 1987 to 1993.

+Born and raised in the city of De Soto, Nixon attended the University of Missouri and graduated with a degree in political science.
+He first entered politics at age 30 after he was elected to the Missouri Senate to represent Jefferson County.
+After an unsuccessful campaign for the U.S. Senate, he was elected Missouri Attorney General in 1992 and reelected in 1996.
+Following another failed U.S. Senate bid, he was reelected attorney general twice more in 2000 and 2004, serving a total of four terms, the longest tenure for an attorney general in state history.

+In 2008, Nixon was elected governor in a landslide victory over Republican congressman Kenny Hulshof, and he was reelected in 2012.
+He was term limited in 2016 and was succeeded by Republican Eric Greitens.
+As of 2024, he is the most recent Democrat to serve as the governor of Missouri.
 After leaving public office he joined the Dowd Bennett law firm in St. Louis.
-As of 2022, he is the most recent Democrat to serve as the Governor of Missouri.

-Early life
+Early life and education

 Nixon was born and raised in De Soto, Missouri.
 His mother, Betty Lea Nixon (née Wilson), was a teacher and president of the local school board, and his father, Jeremiah "Jerry" Nixon, served as the city's mayor.
 One of his three paternal great-grandfathers, Abraham Jonas, was an early Jewish settler in Illinois and friend of former President Abraham Lincoln (one of Nixon's paternal great-grandmothers was Jewish, though Nixon is Methodist).
 His great-great-grandfather Charles Henry Jonas was the brother of Democratic U.S. Senator Benjamin F. Jonas of Louisiana and another, James Oscar Nixon, was a brother of U.S. Representative John Thompson Nixon of New Jersey.
-Another paternal ancestor, John Inskeep, served as Mayor of Philadelphia (from 1800—1801 and 1805—1806).
+Another paternal ancestor, John Inskeep, served as Mayor of Philadelphia (from 1800 to 1801 and 1805 to 1806).

-Missouri State Senate (1987–1993)

-In 1986, after a period of private practice in his hometown, Jay Nixon was elected to the Missouri Senate from a district in Jefferson County, serving for two terms from 1987 to 1993.
+Nixon graduated with honors from the University of Missouri with a degree in political science.
+He worked at various construction jobs before receiving his Juris Doctor degree from the University of Missouri School of Law.